blaugold/daco/packages/daco/README.md

 ## `main`

 Example code must represent a valid Dart file.
-Often times is preferable to write example code as if it were contained in a function, but without the function syntax and indentation.
+Often it is preferable to write example code as if it were contained in a function, but without the function syntax and indentation.

-By annotating example code with the `main` attribute, the code is wrapped in a function before processing:
+By annotating example code with the `main` attribute the code is wrapped in a function before processing:

 ````dart